amukher3/Text_Summarizer/README.md

 # Text_Summarizer
-It can summarize any text corpus
+It can summarize any text corpus using BERT.

 ***Put in any text and get the summary***